 Q: Should I use the "universal" oxygen sensor I see all over the place?
 It seems like it'll cost me a lot less than the right one.

 You might think, "Wait a minute, I can get a genuine Bosch oxygen sensor from the other guys for a fraction of this price.
 What gives?"
 Don't be fooled.
-GoWesty is NOT trying to gouge anyone on oxygen sensors.
+GoWesty is not trying to gouge anyone on oxygen sensors.
 The other guys are selling "universal" splice-in type units.
 It's true that they are genuine Bosch; in fact, we used to use them in our own shop ("used to" being the defining phrase!).
-The difference is the other guys don't have a repair shop, and don't actually INSTALL what they sell.
-We do, and we have found that the three-wire splice-in Bosch oxygen sensors don't work on 1986-91 Vanagons.
+We have found that the three-wire splice-in Bosch oxygen sensors don't work on 1986-91 Vanagons.
 That is, sometimes they work, and sometimes they don't, especially in wet conditions.
-That is WORSE than if they NEVER worked.
+That is worse than if they never worked.